WA9ONY/LoRa/LilygoT-Echo/README.md

        <img width="272" height="337" src="/LilygoT-Echo/Images/LilygoTEcho.png">
 </p>

-## Window Test with Stock Lilygo T-Echo
+## Lilygo T-Echo Receiving Test Located Next to the Window

-Lilygo T-Echo with factory firmware and Meshtastic 2.4.4 updated listing test on LongFast.
+Lilygo T-Echo with factory firmware Which means not all the fuctions work.
+Meshtastic 2.4.2 updated defaults to LongFast.

 Below are amateur radio call signs received.